 The main axis is the axis in which the wind turbine will later rotate.
-It must therefore bear the weight of the blades including the hub and at the same time absorb the forces generated by the wind.
+It therefore has to support the weight of the blades including the hub and at the same time absorb the forces caused by the wind.
 Last but not least, it should rotate smoothly.

 A critical task and in my opinion one of the most important components.

-In the following article you will find instructions on how to assemble the mounting of the main axis.
+In the following article you will find instructions for setting up the main axis holder.

 Safety instructions